 The boat chase took 7 weeks to shoot, as the Thames' 9-MPH boat speed limit had to be factored in.
 The filming of the boat chase sequence was broadcast live over the Internet via webcam set up at specific points over the River Thames.
-Two "Clamper" policemen were disturbed in their line of duty during filming, being soaked so much that one of them ended up nearly going over the front of the car they were supposed to be clamping.
-Needless to say, their reactions in the film are very much real.
 The scene was not originally intended to be part of the opening sequence, until test audiences said that the jump-from-the-window opener was anticlimactic.
 As such, it was brought forward and had to be shortened.
 As it is now, this 14-to-15-minute opener is still the longest pre-credits sequence ever in a James Bond movie.

 When the real MI6 learned that this film would shoot a scene around their headquarters, they moved to prohibit it, citing a security risk.
 However, Foreign Secretary Robin Cook, at the urging of Member of Parliament Janet Anderson, moved to overrule them and allow the shoot, stating, "After all Bond has done for Britain, it was the least we could do for Bond."